samsung-ai-course/8th-9th-edition/Chapter 2 - Natural Language Processing/Class 1 & 2 - NLP and Search/theory/slides/FAQ.md

 3. **Need better representation**: TF-IDF might not be enough (try embeddings - Class 3!)

 **Tip**: Visualize clusters with PCA to see if they make sense.

 ---

+## Visualization Exercises

+### Q: What am I supposed to learn from the visualization exercises?
+**A**: The visualization exercises help you build **intuition** about how vector space and distance metrics work!

+**What you'll understand from visualizations**:
+1. **Distance metrics work differently**:
+   - See side-by-side how cosine vs Euclidean rank documents
+   - Understand why similar documents can have different rankings

+2. **Vector space patterns**:
+   - Watch similar documents cluster together naturally
+   - See how different topics form separate groups
+   - Understand why "close in space" = "similar"

+3. **Preprocessing matters**:
+   - Compare results with/without preprocessing
+   - See how stop word removal affects clustering
+   - Understand why text cleaning helps

+4. **Hands-on experimentation**:
+   - Create custom sentences and see where they land
+   - Test with synonyms and see TF-IDF's limitations
+   - Play with parameters and observe results

+**Remember**: These aren't just pretty pictures - they're learning tools that build intuition faster than formulas alone!

+---

+### Q: What is PCA?
+Do I need to understand it?
+**A**: **No, you don't need to understand PCA details!**

+**What you need to know**:
+- **PCA = Principal Component Analysis**
+- **Purpose**: Reduces high-dimensional vectors to 2D for visualization
+- **It's a tool**, not a learning objective

+**In this class**:
+- PCA is used **purely for visualization** (so we can plot things)
+- The details of how PCA works are **out of scope**
+- Just know: it helps us see patterns in high-dimensional space

+**Think of it like this**: PCA is like a camera that takes a photo of high-dimensional space.
+You don't need to know how cameras work to look at a photo!

+---

+### Q: Why do my visualizations look different from the examples?
+**A**: That's expected!
+Visualizations can vary because of:

+1. **Random initialization**: PCA and K-Means use random starts
+2. **Different data**: Your custom sentences will create different patterns
+3. **Preprocessing choices**: Different cleaning = different vector space
+4. **Parameter settings**: max_features, stop words, etc. all affect results

+**This is good!** Experimenting and seeing different results helps you understand how these choices matter.

+**Tip**: Run the same cell multiple times and see if patterns are consistent (clusters in similar areas, metrics ranking similarly, etc.).
+If yes, the patterns are real!

+---